 The Centralian Bearded Dragon has a harsh, spiky appearance with a grey, yellowish, reddish-brown to orange body.
 If approached in the wild, the bearded dragon's usual response is to freeze and rely on its camouflage.
 If further threatened they puff themselves up, extend the 'beard' under the throat and open the mouth wide.

-These dragons occupy the south western regions of Queensland, south western areas of the Northern Territory, central New South Wales the very north west of Victoria and the eastern parts of South Australia excluding the coast from Port Augusta to the Victorian boarder.
+These dragons occupy the south western regions of Queensland, south western areas of the Northern Territory, central New South Wales the very north west of Victoria and the eastern parts of South Australia excluding the coast from Port Augusta to the Victorian border.

 The lifespan of many of our reptiles has not been studied in great detail, many are considered to live an average of 20 - 30 years.